rxhuljoshi10/rxhuljoshi10/README.md

 ## Languages and Tools

-Here are some of the languages and tools I'm proficient in:
+Here are some of the Languages and Tools I'm proficient in:
+- Java
+- Spring Boot
 - Python
+- MySql
+- PostgreSQL
+- React
+- AWS
-- Java
+- Docker
 - Golang
 - R
-- C
-- C++
+- C / C++
 - PHP
-- PostgreSQL
 - JavaScript

 ## Projects